Vitens/DBM/README.md

 ![Sample 3a](img/sample3a.png)
 ![Sample 3b](img/sample3b.png)

 In this example, an exception causes the measured value (black) to cross the upper and lower control limits (gray).
 Because the pattern is checked against a similar pattern which has a comparable relative prediction error (calculated as _(predicted value / measured value) - 1_), the exception is suppressed.
-The DBM factor value is greater than zero and less than, or equal to one (correlation coefficient of the relative prediction error) during this time.
+The DBM factor value is set to zero during this time.

 ### Sample 4 - Suppressed exception (anticorrelation)
 ![Sample 4a](img/sample4a.png)
 ![Sample 4b](img/sample4b.png)

 In this example, an exception causes the measured value (black) to cross the lower control limit (gray).
 Because the pattern is checked against a similar, adjacent, pattern which has a comparable, but inverted, absolute prediction error (calculated as _predicted value - measured value_), the exception is suppressed.
-The DBM factor value is less than zero and greater than, or equal to negative one (correlation coefficient of the absolute prediction error) during this time.
+The DBM factor value is set to zero during this time.

 ## Program information